cankoc35/exam-paper-reader-ocr/ROADMAP.md

 Structured plan to improve OCR quality on Turkish/Latin exam pages.
 Follow the phases in order; add optional experiments as time permits.

+Recent results: PaddleOCR detection + recognition and TrOCR both performed well on English handwritten test pages.
+EasyOCR performed poorly on handwriting and has been removed from the active pipeline.

 ## Phase 1: Input cleanup and detection
 - Crop and deskew pages; tighten margins to remove shadows and borders.
 - Light preprocessing before OCR: grayscale, gentle contrast normalization, mild denoise (avoid harsh binarization).